elastic/elasticsearch-ruby/elasticsearch-transport/README.md

 It does not handle calling the Elasticsearch API;
 see the [`elasticsearch-api`](https://github.com/elasticsearch/elasticsearch-ruby/tree/master/elasticsearch-api) library.

-The library is compatible with Ruby 1.8.7 or higher.
+The library is compatible with Ruby 1.8.7 or higher and with Elasticsearch 0.90 and 1.0.

 Features overview: